-Eugène Delacroix was a French Romantic artist regarded from the outset of his career as the leader of the French Romantic school.
-The 19th-century French painters, including Delacroix, loved Orient.
-We can even say that “Orientalism” was a genre of the 19th-century Academic art depicting the Middle East and North Africa.
-Everything started with Napoleon and his ultimately unsuccessful invasion of Egypt and Syria in 1798–1801, which stimulated great public interest in Egyptology.
-The artists’ interest in this exotic, colorful and mysterious world didn’t stop until the first decades of the 20th-century.
+Eugène Delacroix was a French Romantic artist who was seen as the leader of the French Romantic school of art from the beginning of his career.
+19th-century French painters, including Delacroix, loved the Orient and the style of 19th-century Academic art which focuses on the Middle East and North Africa is referred to as “Orientalism”.
+This interest began when Napoleon invaded Egypt and Syria in 1798–1801.
+Although this invasion was unsuccessful, it stimulated great public interest in Egyptology.
+Artists’ interest in this exotic, colorful and mysterious world did not end until the first decades of the 20th-century.

-Here we present couple of Delacroix images of the Orient.
-Be careful, you can fall in love with this colors!
+Here we present a couple of Delacroix images of the Orient.
+Be careful; you can fall in love with these colors!

 The Death of Sardanapalus

 The Death of Sardanapalus was inspired by the work of another Romantic, the poet Lord Byron.
-Here we see an apotheosis of cruelty.
-The composition, all reds and golds, portrays the holocaust of the legendary Assyrian king, destroying his possessions before committing suicide.
-The insurgents are attacking his castle; all is lost; stretched out on a sumptuous bed at the summit of an immense pyre, Sardanapalus orders eunuchs and palace officers to cut the throats of his women, his pages, and even his favourite dogs and horses; none of the objects that have served his pleasure are to survive him.
-His women are placed on a level with his horses and dogs.
-The mixture of sex, violence, lassitude and exoticism ran through much of the French Orientalist painting.
+Here we see an orgy of cruelty.
+The composition, all reds and golds, shows the legendary Assyrian king, cruelly destroying his possessions before committing suicide.
+The rebels are attacking his castle and all is lost.
+Sardanapalus is stretched out on a luxurious bed at the summit of a huge pyre.
+He orders his eunuchs and palace officers to cut the throats of his women, his pages, and even his favorite dogs and horses.
+Note that his women are placed on a level with his horses and dogs.
+None of the objects that have served his pleasure are to survive him.
+This mixture of sex, violence, inactivity and luxury ran through much of French Orientalist painting.

-An odalisque was a chambermaid or a female attendant in a Turkish seraglio, particularly the court ladies in the household of the Ottoman sultan.
-In popular use, the word odalisque may also refer to a mistress, concubine or paramour of a wealthy man.
-During the 19th century, odalisques became common fantasy figures in Orientalism, being featured in many erotic paintings from that era.
+An odalisque was a chambermaid or female attendant in that part of a Turkish palace where women lived, including the sultan’s palace.
+In popular use, the word odalisque may also refer to a mistress, concubine or lover of a wealthy man.
+During the 19th century, odalisques became common fantasy figures in Orientalism and many erotic paintings from that era included them.

 The Women of Algiers

-In 1832, Delacroix finally visited what is now Algeria, recently conquered by the French, and Morocco, as part of a diplomatic mission to the Sultan of Morocco.
-He was greatly struck by what he saw, and compared the North African way of life to that of the Ancient Romans, and continued to paint subjects from his trip on his return to France.
-Like many later Orientalist painters, he was frustrated by the difficulty of sketching women (as they were closed in their quarters), and many of his scenes featured Jews or warriors on horses.
-However, he was apparently able to get into the women’s’ quarters or harem of a house to sketch what became Women of Algiers; only few later harem scenes had this claim to authenticity.
+In 1832 Delacroix finally visited what is now Algeria (then recently conquered by the French, and Morocco), as part of a diplomatic mission to the Sultan of Morocco.
+He was greatly impressed by what he saw and often compared the North African way of life to that of the Ancient Romans.
+After his return to France, he continued to paint people and places he had seen on his trip.
+Many of his scenes featured Jews or warriors on horses.
+Like many later Orientalist painters, it was difficult for him to sketch women as they were hidden away in their homes.
+However, he was apparently able to get into the women’s quarters or harem of one house to sketch his Women of Algiers.
+Very few later harem scenes could claim such credibility.

 Jewish Wedding in Morocco